siesta-project/ansible-role-siesta/README.md

 An Ansible role that installs [Siesta](https://gitlab.com/siesta-project/siesta) on Ubuntu.

-It installs the MaX-1.1 version, which is a 'preview' release with important features (PSML, etc), not yet merged into the master version.
+It can install any MaX-1.X version.
+These are 'preview' versions with important features (PSML, etc), not yet merged into the master version.

 PSML support is important to access databases and prepare pseudopotentials for all elements, as needed by the aiida-siesta